ScienceParkStudyGroup/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 The third part of the command gives the absolute path of the location you want to put the files.
-This is on your local computer and is the directory we just created `~/Desktop/fastqc_html`.
+This is on your local computer and is the directory we just created `~/Desktop/fastqc/`.

-The -r option is used to tell scp to recursively copy the source directory and its contents.
+The `-r` option is used to tell scp to recursively copy the source directory and its contents.

 You should see a status output like this:

 ~~~
 Arabidopsis_sample1_fastqc.html                      100%  249KB 152.3KB/s   00:01
 Arabidopsis_sample2_fastqc.html                      100%  254KB 219.8KB/s   00:01
 ~~~
 {: .output}

 Now we can go to our new directory and open the HTML files.

 ~~~
-$ cd ~/Desktop/fastqc_html/
+$ cd ~/Desktop/fastqc/
 $ open *.html
 ~~~
 {: .bash}